Research Program Overview

 Current Research Projects

-• Engaging cord blood-derived natural killer cells to induce cytotoxicity in childhood AML
+• Engaging cord blood-derived natural killer cells to induce cytotoxicity in childhood AML.

 Laboratory staff